gchq/Palisade-services/resource-service/README.md

 # <img src="../logos/logo.svg" width="180">

+# Resource Service

 > :warning:
 Windows users will have problems with Hadoop integration testing.
 Included [here](src/component-tests/resources/hadoop-3.2.1/bin) is a Windows-compatible set of hadoop binaries.
 To 'install' on Windows, copy the [hadoop.dll](src/component-tests/resources/hadoop-3.2.1/bin/hadoop.dll) to `C:\Windows\System32`.
 This should enable the `HadoopResourceServiceTest` to run correctly.

-# Resource Service

-It it's core, the Resource Service is an implementation of the `ResourceService` interface:
+At it's core, the Resource Service is an implementation of the `ResourceService` interface:
 ```java
 interface ResourceService {
     Iterator<LeafResource> getResourcesById(final String resourceId);